MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-deploy-azure-iot.md

 - Installs AKS Edge Essentials, and deploys and creates a single machine Kubernetes cluster on your Windows machine.
 - Connects to the Azure subscription, creates a resource group if it doesn't already exist, and connects the cluster to Arc to create an Arc-enabled Kubernetes cluster.
 - Enables the custom location feature on the Arc-enabled Kubernetes cluster.
-- Enables the workload identity feature on the Arc-enabled Kubernetes cluster.
+- Enables the workload identity federation feature on the Arc-enabled Kubernetes cluster.
 - Deploys the local path provisioning.
 - Configures firewall rules on the host Windows machine for the MQTT broker.
 - On the Linux VM, which serves as the Kubernetes control plane node: